Gadjyy/ITE18midterm/README.md

 TO use react app, follow these steps:

 1. Start the development server.
+  -type in the terminal (npm start)

-2. Open a web browser and navigate to [http://localhost:3000](http://localhost:3000) or you can type this in the command prompt (npm start) it will automatically navigate you.
+2. Open a web browser and navigate to [http://localhost:3000](http://localhost:3000) or you can just type this in the command prompt (npm start) it will automatically navigate you.

 3. Use the app to perform the desired actions.